infinum/android-halley/README.md

 * HAL _embedded_ properties must be annotated with `@HalEmbedded`
 * Objects under `@HalEmbedded` annotated property must also implement `HalResource` interface.

+## Comments and limitations
-Additionally, there are some limitations and comments about `HalResource` models:
+A few notes about `HalResource` models:
 * Kotlin `object` classes are not supported in _Halley_.
 * Multiple `Link` classes in one property under one `@HalLink` annotation are supported by using `List`, `Iterable`, `Set`, `Collection` interfaces and `Array` class only.
 * Multiple embedded classes in one property under one `@HalEmbedded` annotation are supported by using `List`, `Iterable`, `Set`, `Collection` interfaces and `Array` class only.